ochinchina/supervisord/README.md

 # Supported features

-## http server
+## Http server

-the unix socket & TCP http server is supported.
-Basic auth is supported.
+Http server can work via both unix domain socket and TCP.
+Basic auth is optional and supported too.

-The unix socket setting is in the "unix_http_server" section.
+The unix domain socket setting is in the "unix_http_server" section.
 The TCP http server setting is in "inet_http_server" section.

-If both "inet_http_server" and "unix_http_server" is not configured in the configuration file, no http server will be started.

-## supervisord information

-Following parameters are supported in "supervisord" section:

-- logfile
-- logfile_maxbytes
-- logfile_backups
-- loglevel
-- pidfile
-- minfds
-- minprocs
-- identifier

-## program

-the following features is supported in the "program:x" section:

-- program command
-- process name
-- numprocs
-- numprocs_start
-- autostart
-- startsecs
-- startretries
-- autorestart
-- exitcodes
-- stopsignal
-- stopwaitsecs
-- stdout_logfile
-- stdout_logfile_maxbytes
-- stdout_logfile_backups
-- redirect_stderr
-- stderr_logfile
-- stderr_logfile_maxbytes
-- stderr_logfile_backups
-- environment
-- priority
-- user
-- directory
-- stopasgroup
-- killasgroup
-- restartpause

-### program extends

-Following new keys are supported by the [program:xxx] section:

-- **depends_on**: define program depends information.
+If both "inet_http_server" and "unix_http_server" are not set up in the configuration file, no http server will be started.

+## Supervisord daemon settings

+Following parameters configured in "supervisord" section:

+- **logfile**.
+Where to put log of supervisord itself.
+- **logfile_maxbytes**.
+Rotate log-file after it exceeds this length.
+- **logfile_backups**.
+Number of rotated log-files to preserve.
+- **loglevel**.
+Logging verbosity, can be trace, debug, info, warning, error, fatal and panic (according to documentation of module used for this feature).
+Defaults to info.
+- **pidfile**.
+Full path to file containing process id of current supervisord instance.
+- **minfds**.
+Reserve al least this amount of file descriptors on supervisord startup.
+(Rlimit nofiles).
+- **minprocs**.
+Reserve at least this amount of processes resource on supervisord startup.
+(Rlimit noproc).
+- **identifier**.
+Identifier of this supervisord instance.
+Required if there is more than one supervisord run on one machine in same namespace.

+## Supervised program settings

+Supervised program settings configured in [program:programName] section and include these options:

+- **program command**.
+Command to supervise.
+It can be given as full path to executable or can be calculated via PATH variable.
+Command line parameters also should be supplied in this string.
+- **process name**. ??
+- **numprocs**. ??
+- **numprocs_start**. ??
+- **autostart**.
+Should be supervised command run on supervisord start?
+Defaults to **true**.
+- **startsecs**.
+Start timeout??
+- **startretries**. ??
+- **autorestart**.
+Automatically re-run supervised command if it dies.
+- **exitcodes**. ??
+- **stopsignal**.
+Signal to send to command to gracefully stop it.
+If more than one stopsignal is configured, when stoping the program, the supervisor will send the signals to the program one by one with interval "stopwaitsecs".
+If the program does not exit after all the signals sent to the program, supervisord will kill the program.
+- **stopwaitsecs**.
+Amount of time to wait before sending SIGKILL to supervised command to make it stop ungracefully.
+- **stdout_logfile**.
+Where STDOUT of supervised command should be redirected.
+(Particular values described lower in this file).
+- **stdout_logfile_maxbytes**.
+Log size after exceed which log will be rotated.
+- **stdout_logfile_backups**.
+Number of rotated log-files to preserve.
+- **redirect_stderr**.
+Should STDERR be redirected to STDOUT.
+- **stderr_logfile**.
+Where STDERR of supervised command should be redirected.
+(Particular values described lower in this file).
+- **stderr_logfile_maxbytes**.
+Log size after exceed which log will be rotated.
+- **stderr_logfile_backups**.
+Number of rotated log-files to preserve.
+- **environment**.
+List of VARIABLE=value to be passed to supervised program.
+- **priority**. ??
+- **user**.
+Sudo to this USER or USER:GROUP right before exec supervised command.
+- **directory**.
+Jump to this path and exec supervised command there.
+- **stopasgroup**.
+Also stop this program when stopping group of programs where this program is listed.
+- **killasgroup**.
+Also kill this program when stopping group of programs where this program is listed.
+- **restartpause**.
+Wait (at least) this amount of seconds after stpping suprevised program before strt it again.
+- **restart_when_binary_changed**.
+Boolean value (false or true) to control if the supervised command should be restarted when its executable binary changes.
+Defaults to false.
+- **restart_directory_monitor**.
+Path to be monitored for restarting purpose.
+- **restart_file_pattern**.
+If a file changes under restart_directory_monitor and filename matches this pattern, the supervised command will be restarted.
+- **depends_on**.
+Define supervised command start dependency.
 If program A depends on program B, C, the program B, C will be started before program A. Example:

 ```ini
 [program:A]